yushiangfu/study-notes/~vfs.md

 ## <a name="introduction"></a> Introduction

-A file system is a format managing file metadata and data.
-E.g., NTFS from Windows and EXT family from Linux are well-known examples.
+A file system manages file metadata and data, such as NTFS in Windows and the EXT family in Linux.
-The virtual file system (VFS) is the unified interface that allows users to operate the files using the same method, like read() and write().
+The virtual file system (VFS) provides a unified interface for users to interact with files using methods like read() and write().
-It significantly abstracts the sophisticated design and complicated implementation; therefore, we don't have to know the details before using any file system.
+It simplifies the complexity of file system design and implementation, allowing us to use any file system without needing to understand its specific details.

 ## <a name="file-types"></a> File Types

-Including the well-known regular files and folders that we are familiar with, the VFS supports up to seven file types, equipped with the corresponding inode and file operations for meta and data handling separately.
+The VFS supports seven file types, including regular files and folders.
+Each file type is associated with its corresponding inode and file operations, allowing for separate handling of metadata and data.

-- Regular file
+- regular file
-  - Most files, e.g., jpg, png, mp4, fall into this category.
-They share the same file type but compose in a different format.
+  - Files like jpg, png, and mp4 belong to the category of regular files.
+While they share the same file type, each file format represents a distinct composition and structure.

 ```
 inode->i_op = &shmem_inode_operations;